Previous Post: Day 6 – From N of Dead Island To Pickerel Bay

 As we walked from the parking lot to the Center we passed a collection of historical plaques celebrating various aspects of the French River story.

 Unfortunately, the center is closed on Wednesdays in September so no visit!
-We turned around and head to the trailhead for Recollet Falls.
+We turned around for the trailhead to Recollet Falls.
 A pleasant twenty-five minute walk on a path that occasionally got a bit rough and we were standing at the top end of the falls and looking at the short portage trail on river left that would have taken the voyageurs and their precious cargo around.

 Above the falls on river right was a long stretch of vertical rock.
 I had learned that one of the French River’s four pictograph sites was somewhere over there but without getting much closer and taking the time to really look we would not be seeing it.
 Apparently, it is a painting of a single standing human figure with a couple of ochre slash marks next to it.
 Maybe some other time we’ll paddle down from the other side of Highway 69, first checking out the other site just above the highway before floating down to the one above Recollet Falls.